KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 2. Use  Data Factory in Fabric environment to ingest data(in Jason format) from  Google Custom Search Engine API into Lake Database (Subset of One-Lake Storage in Microsoft Fabric).

-3. Transform the data(Jason Format) in One Lake Storage into proper table structure that has pre-defined Schema and this table will be stored as a Delta tables through using Synapse Data Engineering Microsoft
+3. Transform the data(Jason Format) in One Lake Storage into proper table structure that has pre-defined Schema and this table will be stored as a Delta tables through using Synapse Data Engineering-Microsoft
    Fabric tool.
-A Spark Notebook is use to clean and transform the Jason file into cleaned data store in  delta tables.
+A Spark Notebook is used to clean and transform the Jason file into cleaned data store in  delta tables.

 4. Use the Synapse Data Science Tool to predict the sentiment of the ingested News data, using the Text Analysis model and load the final data to the Lake database.